aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-database/_index.md

 ---
-title: Read microsoft project database with Aspose.Tasks for Java
+title: Save project as PDF and read Project DB with Aspose.Tasks for Java
 linktitle: Reading Project Data from Microsoft Project Database in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to read microsoft project database using Aspose.Tasks for Java.
-Step‑by‑step guide with code examples and best practices.
+description: Learn how to save project as PDF and read Microsoft Project database with Aspose.Tasks for Java, plus connect to Project Server, convert project to HTML, and export project to XML.
 weight: 12
 url: /java/project-data-reading/read-project-database/
-date: 2025-12-13
+date: 2026-02-18
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Read microsoft project database with Aspose.Tasks for Java
+# Save project as PDF and read Microsoft Project database with Aspose.Tasks for Java

 ## Introduction
-In this tutorial you’ll discover how to **read microsoft project database** directly from a Microsoft Project Server using the Aspose.Tasks Java API.
-Whether you need to generate reports, migrate data, or integrate project information into your own applications, this guide walks you through every step—from setting up the database connection to exporting the project to XML.
+In this tutorial you’ll discover how to **read Microsoft Project database** directly from a Microsoft Project Server and then **save the project as PDF** using the Aspose.Tasks Java API.
+Whether you need to generate reports, migrate data, or integrate project information into your own applications, this guide walks you through every step—from setting up the database connection to exporting the project to PDF, XML, or HTML.
 By the end, you’ll have a solid, production‑ready solution that works without installing Microsoft Project on the host machine.

 ## Quick Answers
 - **What does Aspose.Tasks do?** It provides a pure‑Java API to read, write, and manipulate Microsoft Project files and databases.
 - **Do I need Microsoft Project installed?** No, Aspose.Tasks works independently of Microsoft Project.
 - **Which database type is supported?** Microsoft SQL Server (the backend of Project Server).
-- **Can I export to other formats?** Yes, besides XML you can save to PDF, HTML, CSV, and more.
+- **Can I export to other formats?** Yes, besides PDF you can save to XML, HTML, CSV, and more.
-- **What are the main prerequisites?** JDK, Aspose.Tasks for Java library, and the SQL Server JDBC driver.
+- **What are the main prerequisites?** JDK, Aspose.Tasks for Java library, the SQL Server JDBC driver, and credentials to **connect to Project Server**.

-## What is “read microsoft project database”?
+## What is “read Microsoft Project database”?
 Reading a Microsoft Project database means connecting to the Project Server’s SQL Server repository, extracting the stored project data, and loading it into a `Project` object that Aspose.Tasks can manipulate.
 This approach is ideal for automated reporting, data migration, or custom analytics.

 ## Why use Aspose.Tasks for Java?
 - **No Microsoft Project dependency** – run on any server or CI environment.
 - **Rich object model** – access tasks, resources, assignments, calendars, and custom fields programmatically.
-- **Multiple export options** – XML, PDF, HTML, PNG, etc., with a single API call.
+- **Multiple export options** – PDF, XML, HTML, PNG, etc., with a single API call.
 - **High performance** – optimized for large enterprise projects.

 ## Prerequisites